thetadog/ChikaGossip/README.md

 - Timeout

 ### Node Local Structure
-Node stores its config and membership locally. at startup, new node sends its config to existing node, existing node sends back entire membership.
+Node stores its nodeConfig and membership locally. at startup, new node sends its nodeConfig to existing node, existing node sends back entire membership.

 #### Node
-- ServerNode.class - `self`
+- ServerNode.class - `nodeConfig`
   - This is the main body of the server, it spawns threads and handle all things except argument parsing and incoming sockets receiving, which is handled by main.
 - NodeConfig.class - `selfConfig`
   - This is given as args at the time of startup.
 It stores the NodeConfig of this node.